Finding the right tactic to motivate your staff with can be often a challenge with differing personalities and goals.

 It might be time to take a more closer look at the way you encourage and motivate your staff, as some common methods may be proving to do more harm than good.

 1. Short-term incentives

-It’s great that you’re giving your staff incentives for doing well to keep their work motivation high.
+Giving your staff incentives for doing well to keep their work motivation high is a common practice.
 However, by giving out shopping vouchers or time off to reward your employees every month, you may cause them to aim only for certain short-term rewards, derailing them from achieving major milestones.
-Additionally, it makes the work environment very transactional in nature; if your employees are constantly asking what’s in it for them when you bring up a new initiative, something has gone wrong.

 2. Work flexibility privileges

 Offering employees the chance to work remotely or with flexible hours is a great thing.
 Remote working gets rid of commuting time, and some employees will flourish given the space to do their work in the comforts of their own home.

 On the flip side, without proper management, it can lead to a lack of productivity.
 Do set daily or weekly targets for your employees to work towards, and consider using cloud co-working programs like Google Drive to monitor their progress if the need arises.

 3. Being overly positive

 Being optimistic all the time is great, but sometimes it pays to consider the possible negatives when taking risks as well.